thenifemi/thenifemi/README.md

 Digital nomad currently working at Fetchly Labs, Denver, Colorado.
 I work with Dart for Flutter, Kotlin for Native Android, Typescript for React and NextJS, Javascript for React Native, Ruby On Rails, Firebase and Java (only against my will).

-Love to build Mobile Apps for Android and iOS.
+Love to build Mobile Apps for iOS and Android.

 Find me on [LinkedIn](https://www.linkedin.com/in/nifemii).